BodiAugustus/dev_site_2022/README.md

 #17.
 Created new smartContract folder and cd'd into. npm i hardhat @nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ether packages.
 Used Hardhat for the smart contract development to create new setup.
 Created Payments.sol.
 Created Payments contract.
 Created Payment event.
 Created PaymentStruct to give properties to our payments.

 #18.
 Created a payments array to store all transaction objects.
 Created addToChain, getAllTXs, and getTXCount functions.

+#19.
+Renamed sample-scripts.js to deploy.js inside of scripts folder.
+Cleaned up file.
+Created runMain function.
+Set up to deploy Payments.sol.
+Used Ropsten test faucet to acquire some ETH for contract testing.
+Used Alchemy to set up a testing network.
+Deleted hardhat.config.js file and recreated for my needs.
+Deployed to ropsten network using hardhat: npx hardhat run scripts/deploy.js --network ropsten.

+#20.